Monitor Confluent Platform with Confluent for Kubernetes

 If RBAC is enabled on the remote Kafka cluster, the Kafka token listener piggy backs on the replication listener.

-3. Configure DNS where Control Center runs to be able to resolve the Kafka replication listener endpoint.
+3. Configure DNS where Control Center (Legacy) runs to be able to resolve the Kafka replication listener endpoint.

-You can configure Control Center to provide a detailed monitoring or management view of ksqlDB, Connect, and Schema Registry clusters.
+You can configure Control Center (Legacy) to provide a detailed monitoring or management view of ksqlDB, Connect, and Schema Registry clusters.

 kind: ControlCenter